bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 *"The Realtor cartographer has made a discovery that wasn't in the old school atlas.
 And he has put it down, in striking blue and Chinese red and yellow, in an interpretative map of the United States which has just been issued by the National Association of Real Estate Boards."*

-As Jeffery Hornstein argues, "The annual convention played a central role in the development of a national orientation and professional consciousness...
+As Jeffrey Hornstein argues, "The annual convention played a central role in the development of a national orientation and professional consciousness...
 The journey to and from the convention was an expressive rite of passage, a trip away from everyday domestic and business concerns for the large majority of men who left wife and children for the exclusive world of real estate men."[^f965] No wonder, then, that the roads to Tulsa are so prominently highlighted in the NAREB map -- professionalization, it seems, was as much about the journey as the destination.

 ### The Destination